 Strengthening the Peoria entrepreneurial ecosystem

-A lot of cities that grow, struggle with culture and identity and when you start plugging in big box retail stores.
-When this happens, everywhere you turn your city can seem generic.
+A lot of cities that grow, struggle with culture and identity.
+When big-box retailers are everywhere you turn, without any unique independent business options, your city can seem generic.
 A way to really showcase diversity and culture is through having entrepreneurs in business with your city.
 This allows the support of the community that big box retailers can’t always provide.
 Being from the Bay area and a California native, Jessica speaks from experience that the big box retailers can bring the money upfront, but the community really needs to advocate for small businesses to be there to allow for a balance and a backbone.
 She mentions that the identity of the community is through the work and presence of the entrepreneur.

 Advice for future Peoria entrepreneurs